rubocode/frontier.nvim/doc/design/elements.md

 When you are in the process of creating multiple customizations, it is helpful to generalize the abstractions to support the color combinations.
-The ultimate abstraction will do the whole thing with just a definition of the palette.
+Once the color palette is chosen, you need to map that into the highlights.

 The creative aspect involves specifying the mapping between the chosen custom color palette and the editor color abstraction